WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 The Cons of a Pre-made WordPress Theme

 To a large extent, the downsides of choosing a pre-made theme depend on who you buy from.
 Is their code clean?
 Do they follow the recommended WordPress development best practices?
-Such as separating out core functionality from theme design.
+Such as separating core functionality from theme design.
 What’s their support like?
 Do they have an active community forum for everyday troubleshooting?
 How often do they update?
 And so on.

 Key Factors to Consider Before Choosing a Pre-Made or Custom Theme

 Finding a designer with enough experience to match your expectations is easier said than done.
-You’ll have no way of knowing how the final product will look like if you have never collaborated with the designer before, plus you’ll have to rely on the same person for all future updates.
+You’ll have no way of knowing how the final product will look like, if you have never collaborated with the designer before, plus you’ll have to rely on the same person for all future updates.

 It’s easy to see why most small businesses choose to build their websites with pre-made themes since keeping a web designer on the payroll is too expensive for most startups.